Otonabee Conservation is marking its 60th anniversary of providing environmental services to area municipalities and residents in 2019~

 - Photo Contest capturing the places, wildlife and experiences throughout the four seasons that make the Otonabee Region watershed unique.
 The photo contest runs from May 31st to October 31, 2019.
 The contest rules, and description of prizes, will be available in the days ahead – stay tuned!

 - Step into Nature ~ Experience 60 Fun Things in the Watershed – Conservation Areas are just steps away from your front door and offer unique outdoor experiences.
 Whether you want to enjoy a hike through the woods, take your family camping, have a quiet picnic, or catch ‘the big one’ at a popular fishing spot, this 60 Things to Do is your guide.

 - Student Art Contest for elementary students attending schools in the Otonabee Region watershed.
-One submission per class, illustrating the collective thought of “what conservation means to us”.
-The student art contest will open May 1st and close May 31, 2019.
+One visual art submission per class, illustrating the collective thought of “what conservation means to us”.
+The student art contest will open May 1st and close May 24, 2019.
 The art submission can be any medium and all submissions will be showcased at the celebratory event planned for June 6, 2019.
 One class entry from each of the Primary, Junior and Intermediate grade levels will be selected to receive a Pizza Lunch for the class with special guests from Otonabee Conservation.

 - Otonabee Conservation Day offering free day use admission to the Warsaw Caves Conservation Area on Tuesday, July 9th – Stay tuned for further details!

 - Discovery Days – Back by popular demand, the Discovery Days series of demonstrations and workshops will once again be hosted at local Conservation Areas!
 Some of the exciting events scheduled include: